Lee Smith (baseball): St. Louis Cardinals (1990–1993)

-Late career (1993–1997)

-New York Yankees
+New York Yankees (1993)

 The Yankees were just 1 1/2 games behind the Toronto Blue Jays when they acquired Smith.
 In eight appearances for the Yankees, Smith did not allow any runs and picked up three saves and 11 strikeouts in eight innings pitched.
 The team went 11–15 during September as Toronto won the division by seven games.
 Smith filed for free agency after the season.

-Baltimore Orioles
+Baltimore Orioles (1994)

 Smith signed with the Baltimore Orioles for the 1994 season for $1.5 million plus incentives.
 At age 36, he had his most successful season; in his first 12 games, he had 12 saves and a 0.00 ERA.
 After nearly two months, his ERA was under 1.00 and it was still under 2.00 in mid-July.
 Smith was selected for the All-Star Game in 1991, 1992, and 1993, but had not played.
 The 1994 All-Star Game was his sixth selection, and he was brought into the game to hold a two-run American League lead in the ninth inning.
 Instead, he gave up a game-tying two-run home run to Fred McGriff, and the AL lost in 10 innings.
 Smith's bad streak continued for the next several weeks until the 1994–95 Major League Baseball strike ended the season.
 In the strike-shortened campaign, Smith recorded 33 saves with a 3.29 ERA and captured his third (and final) Rolaids Relief Man Award.